AnnikaTjuka/annikatjuka.github.io/index.md

 ![Image](me.JPG)

-# Annika Tjuka
+# Annika Tjuka, Linguist

-## Linguist
+## About me

-I have a Bachelor of Arts degree in German Linguistic and now I am working on my Masters thesis in Typology combined with Cognitive Linguistics.
-My thesis looks at body part metaphors as a window to cognition.
-I am using a targeted elicitation to conduct a cross-linguistic study.
+I have a Bachelor of Arts degree in German Linguistic and now work on my Masters thesis in Typology combined with Cognitive Linguistics.
+My thesis looks at body-part metaphors as a window to cognition.
+I used a targeted elicitation to conduct a cross-linguistic study.

 In addition, I am a student research assistant in two different projects.
-The first is located in Experimental Pragmatics.
+The first is inthe field of experimental pragmatics.
 In this project we investigate how humans process meaning that goes beyond the individual words in an utterance, concentrating on the processing of focus alternatives.
-The second one connects Typology and Semantics.
+The second one connects typology and semantics.
 It is concerned with corpus-based research on TAM and polarity expressions in Oceanic languages of Melanesia.

+## CV

-## Academic Education
+### Academic Education

 2016 - 2019 **Master of Arts in Linguistics** at Humboldt-Universität zu Berlin

 2013 - 2016 **Bachelor of Arts in German Linguistics and Scandinavian Studies** at Humboldt-Universität zu Berlin

-## Masters Thesis
+### Masters Thesis

-**Body part metaphors as a window to cognition: A cross-linguistic study of object and landscape terms**
+**Body-part metaphors as a window to cognition: A cross-linguistic study of object and landscape terms**

 Supervisors: Prof. Dr. Elisabeth Verhoeven and Dr. Kilu von Prince